kununu/go-github/README.md

 }
 ```

-## Installation
+## Provided binary

-There is also a binary available that just outputs a GitHub token and can be
+We also provide a binary that outputs a GitHub token and can be in any a linux command line by
-used in any tool by just setting the `GIT_ASKPASS` env variable.
+setting the `GIT_ASKPASS` env variable to the binary.

+The binary can be configured to be used byt setting the environment variables
+`GITHUB_APP_ID` `GITHUB_INSTALLATION_ID` and `GITHUB_KEY_PATH` or by passing the values using flags.
+Use the `-h` flag for more information on the available flags.

 ```bash
 GIT_ASKPASS=<path_to_binary>